Difference Between Flying Ants and Termites

 Florida and don't know the insects.

-are Dustin Mizer, a crank type duster to cover attics well,
+For larger coverage in the attic, use Dustin Mizer, a crank type duster to cover attics well.

 I have a few questions regarding carpenter ants.